Moggel12/MQ-Solver/README.md

 ### Testing code
 In order to test code, whether it is the Sage code or the C code, the `run_test.py` script can be called using the `-t` (`--test`) flag (see summary of all flags above).
 If the flag is not specified, the script will test the first function appearing in its internal list of test functions.

 If no file is specified (i.e. no `-f` or `--file` flag specified), the script prompts the user to interactively generate systems of certain sizes.
-E.g. running `./run_test.py -t test_c_solve` yields the prompt (below, answers for each line was already provided):
+E.g. running `./run_test.py -t test_c_solve` yields the prompt (below, answers for each line were already provided):
 ```bash
 Load the system from txt file? [y/n] n
 Amount of systems to generate: 100